Brain functions emerge as thermal equilibrium states of the connectome: Results

-Since $\sfd(v, \b) \sim 0$ at $\b=2.5\b_c$ for each of the 280 neurons, we have $\b_s \approx \bs$.
+\paragraph{Computing the $\sfd$. } We found that $\sfd(v, \b) \sim 0$ at $\b=2.5\b_c$ for each of the 280 neurons.
+Therefore, we have $\b_s \approx \bs$.
 In particular, going back to the example of AFDR, its neural $\b_s$--emittance profile has approximately the same values as its structural connectivity state.
-For instance, the structural connection from AFDR to the motor neuron RMDVR has weight $\kk^{ AFDR}_{ RMDVR}=0.037037$, and its neural emittance onto RMDVR at $\b_s$ is $\xx^{{ AFDR}|\b_s}_{ RMDVR}\approx 0.037032$ (see~\Cref{tab:AFDR-RMDVR}).
+For instance, the structural connection from AFDR to the motor neuron RMDVR has weight $\kk^{AFDR}_{RMDVR}=0.037037$, and its neural emittance onto RMDVR at $\b_s$ is $\xx^{{AFDR}|\b_s}_{RMDVR}\approx 0.037032$ (see~\Cref{tab:AFDR-RMDVR}).
 Namely, the emittance network of AFDR at inverse temperature $\b_s$ perfectly maps over its anatomical connectivity network.

+\paragraph{Diversity in structure-function divergence. } More generally, the $\sfd$ measure provides the ratio of non-overlapping links in both functional states.
+For instance, $\sfd(AS08,\b)= 0.125$ for $\b= 1.7\b_c$ means that, at this inverse temperature, the emittance network of the motor neuron AS08 deviates from anatomy by 12.5\%.

-Analyzing $\sfd$ variation of all neurons with respect to inverse temperature, we found that the emittance networks of some neurons, such as the motor neurons DD02, AVAL/R, AS04, remain close to their structural connectivity over long intervals, whereas those of other neurons, such as AS08, the polymodal sensory neurons PVDL/R and FLPL/R, and the interneurons LUAL/R, diverge rapidly from structure after certain low temperature values.
+Analyzing $\sfd$ variation of all \cels neurons with respect to inverse temperature, we found that the emittance networks of some neurons, such as the motor neurons DD02, AVAL/R, AS04, remain close to their structural connectivity over long intervals, whereas those of other neurons, such as AS08, the polymodal sensory neurons PVDL/R and FLPL/R, and the interneurons LUAL/R, diverge rapidly from structure after certain low temperature values.
 For example, at $\b=7.30$, AVAL and AVAR emittance networks deviate from structure by only 1.3\%, while PVDL/R deviate by $\sim 9\%$ and AS08 deviates by 12.5\% as mentioned earlier.

-\parag{\bf Functional temperatures.} On the other hand, since every $\b>\b_c$ generates emittance networks and at values close to $\b_s$ these networks do not considerably differ from anatomy, which $\b$ values should we consider functionally relevant?
-To address this question, we examine the {\em mean receptance} at inverse temperature $\b$; that is, the average probability for a neuron to receive signals from the other neurons, which is given by

-We then consider $\b$ as a functional inverse temperature if the mean receptance is $> 0.5$, meaning that at such a $\b$, neurons receives more signals from the other neurons that from themselves through self-emittance.
-By computation we found that the mean receptance is $~0.5$ at $\b_{\rm o}=1.07\b_c$ and $>0.5$ on the interval $I_f=(\b_c, \b_{\rm o})$.
+\paragraph{The \emph{c. elegans} functional temperature interval. } By computation we found that the mean receptance of \cels is $~0.5$ at $\b_{\rm o}=1.07\b_c$ and $>0.5$ on the interval $I_f=(\b_c, \b_{\rm o})$.
 For instance, Fig.~\ref{fig:NEP}c and Fig.~\ref{fig:NEP}d represent the emittance networks of AFDR at two different functional inverse temperatures ($\b = 4.51$ and $\b = 4.34$, respectively).